-We are trying something different this semester in that homework problems will not be collected nor graded.
-Instead, we will post answers to the even numbered problems on-line.
-We will also give 10 homework quizzes throughout the semester to help you check your understanding.
+Homework problems will not be collected nor graded, sincde they provide you with an opportunity to practice new skills.
+However, we will collect homework reflection sheets.
+Additionally, we will post answers to the even numbered problems on-line.
+There will be approximately 10 homework quizzes throughout the semester to help you check your understanding.
 These quizzes will consist of problems that are from the homework assignment, perhaps with slight changes in the constants.

 Your grade is a measure of your learning and growth in the course, rather than a set of points to be “earned” or “lost.”
 Viewed this way, a grade shows the extent to which you have mastered and can communicate important concepts and ideas.
 Not all work is graded – you do many things in a course that contribute to your learning: reading, writing, revising, thinking, talking, and listening.
 It is useful to think of work, then, as the set of activities that contribute to learning.
 Graded work is that subset of activities where you show how well you have learned to reason mathematically and how well you can communicate your reasoning to others.

 The course components contribute to your grade in the following proportion: